-The reason for length measurements in excess of the requirements is that the sampling scheme is monthly based due to significant increase in mean weight from month to month.

-Furthermore in division IIIaN there is a significant mix of a number of sandeel species.
+The reason for length measurements in excess of the requirements in area IIIaN is that the sampling scheme is monthly based due to significant increase in mean weight from month to month.
+Furthermore in division IIIaN there is a significant mix of a number of Sandeel species.
 So in order to be able to separate these species, a significant number of samples need to be taken.